reactioncommerce/reaction/docs/index.md

 Documentation includes existing features, marked with a Reaction release version number, but also describes features that are under development.
 If the feature is under development, there will be an associated link to an issue page on GitHub.
 You are encouraged to contribute ideas, feedback and questions on the [issues page](https://github.com/ongoworks/reaction/issues?state=open).
 For general discussion and support, check out our [Google Group](https://groups.google.com/forum/#!forum/reaction-talk).

-You can also view our getting started video here:
+You can also view our Getting Started video here:

 [![Getting Started](http://img.youtube.com/vi/tQm80OYzux8/0.jpg)](http://www.youtube.com/watch?v=tQm80OYzux8)